ntoll/ntoll.github.io/article/why-computers-1/index.md

 churn and the recycling of existing ideas within the current system resulting in a lack of innovation or positive change.

-The computing related rules and states of affairs I'm going to describe are not much more complicated than the game of Snap explained above.
+The computing-related rules and states of affairs I'm going to describe are not much more complicated than the game of Snap explained above.
 However, what follows may include a few *brain twists* where I expect you to use your imagination to see things in a seemingly unusual or unintuitive way!
 I'm